ongr-io/ElasticsearchBundle/Resources/doc/guide.rst

     app/console es:index:import --raw src/Acme/DemoBundle/Data/items.json

-You can now locate to ``localhost:9200/product/product/1`` and you should see your first product.
+You can now locate to `localhost:9200/product/product/1 <localhost:9200/product/product/1>`_ and you should see your first product.

+.. note:: ElasticSearch comparison to MySQL: index = Database, type = Table.

+    In this example we created 25 Tables (all named product) inside one Database (named product).

 Getting data from ElasticSearch
 -------------------------------